slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - succeful takers are the most visible people in organizations.
 - convincing vs inspiring leadership
-- leadership is not about being followed, is about being first. -- dan munro -->
+- leadership is not about being followed, is about being first. -- dan munro
+> *"To lead people walk behind them."
+-- Lao Tzu
+> *"A great man is hard on himself; a small man is hard on others."
+-- Confucius
+> *""
+- Only those who do not seek power are qualified to hold it. -- plato
+- if you wish to control others you must control yourself. -- miyamoto musashi
+- the leader doesn't take charge of the tribe.
+The leader takes responsability for the tribe. -- naval
+- charisma is the ability to project confidence and love at the same time. -- naval
+- if aren't willing to get mocked, you'll never be able to lead. -- naval
+- teh highest status people in human history are those that asked for nothing and gave everything. - naval
+- you lead by willing to walk alone. -- naval
+-->

 > *"If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group."*